12 Inner and Outer joins

 FROM hobbies

-RIGHT JOIN majors
+RIGHT JOIN majorsright_join_result

-name | hobby | major |
+| name | hobby | major |

-Shuyen (both tables) | dancing | Art |
+| Shuyen (both tables) | dancing | Art |

-Brian (both tables) | dancing | Theater |
+| Brian (both tables) | dancing | Theater |

-Yungsheng (majors only) | NULL | English |
+| Yungsheng (majors only) | NULL | English |

 These are really useful when we have data in a table about things and we want to “bring over” any data we have about those things.

-with the tables reversed in order.
+A RIGHT JOIN is identical to a LEFT JOIN with the tables reversed in order.
 This makes it almost never used as people would just rewrite it as a LEFT JOIN.
-So one generally doesn’t come across RIGHT JOIN
+So one generally doesn’t come across RIGHT JOIN. ie:

 Finally, our fourth option is to only keep rows that have data in both tables.
-This is called an INNER JOIN
+This is called an INNER JOIN.

 inner_join_result

-name | hobby | major |
+| name | hobby | major |

-Shuyen (both tables) | dancing | Art |
+| Shuyen (both tables) | dancing | Art |

-Brian (both tables) | dancing | Theater |
+| Brian (both tables) | dancing | Theater |

-drops data?
+Notice that, in some sense, the INNER JOIN drops data?
 Neither Adnan nor Yungsheng show up in these results at all.
 Sometimes that is appropriate, sometimes that is problematic.

 12.4 Inner vs Outer?